SuperOfficeDocs/superoffice-docs/docs/en/automation/crmscript/tutorials/crmscript-trigger-outbox.md

 * crmScript: When an email is sent from CRMScript using the Email-class (Note: can be overridden using setValue("eventName", "...")).
 * notSupported: Used as a fallback value for deprecated or obsolete functionality.

-Depending on whether this is an email or SMS event, the input values will be different.
+The input values will be different, depending on whether this is an email or SMS event.
 For emails, the `EventData.InputValues` will contain values such as *outbox.to*, *outbox.subject*.
 For SMSs, it will contain, for example, *body*, *recipient*, and *sender*.
 Also, depending of the type, various operations are supported, controlled by settings values in the `EventData.OutputValues`.

 ## Trigger executed for Email